Secular Equilibrium Assessment in a $\mathrm{CaWO}_4$ Target Crystal from the Dark Matter Experiment CRESST using Bayesian Likelihood Normalisation: Discussion of Fit Results

 The results of the fits in the ROI can be seen in \cref{fig:hypothesis-roi}.
-The uncorrelated fit clearly outperforms the SE fit due to its higher complexity.
-Both results are, however, better than the fit in~\cite{abdelhameed2019geant4,abdelhameed2019err}, which is based on sideband normalisation via parametric alpha peak fitting.
+Both results perform similarly well, despite the higher complexity of the uncorrelated fit.
 For comparison of fit results we use the \textit{coverage} of an energy range $\{ E \}$,

-which is the ratio of the total fit counts $\nu$ over the experimental counts $n$, and the \textit{explainable percentage} ($\mathrm{EP}$),
+which is the ratio of the total fit counts $\nu$ over the experimental counts $n$, and the \textit{Explainable Percentage} ($\mathrm{EP}$)~\cite{burkhart2022enhancing},

 where $\Theta(x)$ is the Heaviside step function, and $p_c(n;\nu)$ is the central $p$-value~\cite{fay2010two, hirji2005exact},

 with the left- and right-sided $p$-values $p_l$ and $p_r$, respectively.
 In \cref{eq:explainable-percentage} the $\Theta(x)$ function acts as a hypothesis test with the nominal significance value $\alpha$, which was fixed to $\alpha=0.01$ before evaluation.
 The coverage measures the general over- or under-coverage of the fit while the $\mathrm{EP}$ takes the spectral distributions into account.